qiskit-community/qiskit-alt/README.md

   with the problem size.
 * Converting an operator from the computational basis, as a numpy matrix, to the Pauli basis, as a `qiskit.quantum_info.SparsePauliOp`, is many times faster with the factor increasing rapidly in the number of qubits.

+You might want to skip to [installation instructions](#installation-and-configuration-notes)

 ### Table of contents